OmarEmaraDev/python_document_indexer/README.md

 # Python Document Indexer

 A minimal document indexer written in Python.
+Computes a positional index for a document collection and a term document matrix, then allows a ranked query based on the index and the matrix.
 A college assignment.

 # Dependencies

+- Numpy.
 - Scipy.

 # Run